genellann/AssetLoader/README.md

         }
     }

-2. List it first in your json file, listen for when it is loaded, then add it to the stage.
+#### 2. Load Preload Sprite with AssetLoader, add it to the stage when ready:

 ---
     class LoadState extends Phaser.State {